The Luck of the Fryrish: Plot

 The episode opens in the mid-1970s, where a young Yancy Fry is jealous of his newborn brother Philip, and copies him in anything he can.
 In 3000, Philip is getting fed up with his bad luck in a horse rally.
 A flashback shows Fry discovering a seven-leaf clover, which grants him extraordinary luck and allows him to beat his brother in any contest, from basketball to breakdancing.
 Fry sets off, with Leela and Bender, to find his clover in the ruins of Old New York and makes his way to his old house.

 Back in the 1980s, a teenage Fry hides the seven-leaf clover inside his Ronco record vault in his copy of The Breakfast Club soundtrack.
 In 3000, Fry finds and opens the safe, only to discover the clover is missing.
 He concludes that Yancy must have stolen it.
 They happen across a statue of whom they believe to be Yancy, with the seven-leaf clover in his lapel.
-The inscription, "Philip J. Fry - The Original Martian", angers Fry because he believes Yancy stole his name and his dream.
+The inscription, "Philip J. Fry - First Person on Mars", angers Fry because he believes Yancy stole his name and his dream.

 Professor Farnsworth pulls up a biographical movie about "Philip J. Fry", where the crew learns that he was a millionaire, rock star, astronaut, and is now buried with the seven-leaf clover in Orbiting Meadows National Cemetery, a graveyard orbiting Earth.
 A furious Fry sets off to rob Philip J. Fry's grave and recover the clover.
 The story jumps back to the early 21st century, where an adult Yancy is rummaging through his missing brother's music to find something to play at his wedding.
 Yancy discovers the seven-leaf clover and takes it.

 Fry, Leela and Bender reach the grave site and start digging, but Fry knocks loose some moss that is covering part of an inscription on the tombstone.
 The story jumps back to Yancy, who is discussing naming his newborn son with his wife.
 Yancy reveals he misses his brother, and gives Fry's clover to his newborn son and names him Philip J. Fry II.
 The inscription on the tomb reads "Here Lies Philip J. Fry, named for his uncle, to carry on his spirit."
 Bender finds the clover, but Fry, moved by his brother's gesture, returns it to his nephew's grave.